flippiJS/chatting-classroom/README.md

-# conversando-aula
+# chatting-classroom
+A simple chat app in the classroom

-Conversando en el Aula - PPS 2020
+PPS 2020